ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 [^11]: I originally had a section written about collaborating with people using branches.
 I decided, however, that GitHub does a better job of explaining that than I could do, and so I'd just focus on using branches as copies.

 [^12]: Strictly speaking, I believe it is possible to delete the `master` branch, but that *seriously* messes up things in your repository.
 Don't do it.
 I've never *ever* seen or heard first-hand of this being done.

+[^13]: GitHub is to Git as YouTube is to videos.
+It's just a place to put Git repositories.
+They have a *whole bunch* of useful practical tutorials [here](https://guides.github.com/).